zyxd/svelte-store-router/README.md

 ## Options

 #### delay
-Set delay in milliseconds before `history.pushstate` was called.
+Sets delay in milliseconds before `history.pushstate` was called.
 This prevents a large number of items from appearing in History state.
 For example, it could be useful when the parameter of `query` or `fragment` is binded with the `search` input field. `0` by default.

 #### queryParse / fragmentParse
 Enables `query` and `fragment` string to objects conversion. `true` by default.